dharmafly/noodle/_posts/2004-01-01-query-syntax.md

     }

-An `extract` property is not needed for a query on JSON documents as json properties have no meta-data and just a value.
+An `extract` property is not needed for a query on JSON documents as json properties have no metadata and just a value.

 ## Different types (html, json, feed & xml)